 Covid-19 is impacting lives at every level of our community.
 To help support survivors and others, we are sharing community resources and information regularly–like this list of food pantries and meal sites.
 Follow our Facebook page for updates.

-Contact the United Way’s 2-1-1 resource line for the most up-to-date information on food pantries and meal services as well as program and service updates for numerous community organizations.
+Contact the CAll 2-1-1 resource line for the most up-to-date information on food pantries and meal services as well as program and service updates for numerous community organizations.

 Walk-In Available By Appointment– reach out by chat, text, or phone